ucd-os-fuschia-s18/pintos/DOC_P1.md

 ---- ALGORITHMS ----

 >> B3: How do you ensure that the highest priority thread waiting for
 >> a lock, semaphore, or condition variable wakes up first?

+The way the threads are entered into the waiting list is based upon priority to begin with.
+So when activity occurs with either a lock or semaphore, we check for the one with the highest priority and bump them from the waiting list.
+The same exact thing occurs with a conditional variable as well.

 >> B4: Describe the sequence of events when a call to lock_acquire()
 >> causes a priority donation.
 How is nested donation handled?

 >> B5: Describe the sequence of events when lock_release() is called
 >> on a lock that a higher-priority thread is waiting for.